amandahzcap/ProgrammingAssignment2/README.md

 - 'run_analysis.R ': Code and Comments

+- 'Assignment.ipynb' : Jupyter Notebook file, with the code read.

+- 'Dataset.zip' : Zip withe the files needed for analysis

+- 'UCI HAR Dataset' : Files needed for analysis

 Notes:
 ======
+- File names are correspondent to the original source
 - Features are normalized and bounded within [-1,1].
 - Each activity is grouped by subject ID
 - Original data avaible at:  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip